LikithGS11/LikithGS/README.md

 ---

-🎓 I'm a graduate in **Information Science and Engineering** from MVJ College of Engineering, Bangalore.
+🎓 I'm Likith, a graduate in **Information Science and Engineering** from MVJ College of Engineering, Bangalore.
-💡 I'm deeply passionate about **Artificial Intelligence**, **Machine Learning**, and **Full Stack Development**.
+💡 I’m passionate about building AI-powered systems, intelligent web applications, and creating seamless end-to-end ML solutions.
-🚀 Currently building real-time intelligent systems that blend computer vision, NLP, and voice-based assistance.
+🚀 Seeking opportunities to grow as an **AI Generalist** and **Data Analyst**

 ---